AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/use-the-mobile-app.md

 * Create and process Workfront requests
 * Log time on a timesheet

+>[!IMPORTANT]
+>
+>The [!DNL Adobe Workfront] mobile app has replaced the [!DNL Workfront Proof] app. [!DNL Workfront] customers should now use the [!DNL Adobe Workfront] mobile app for conducting proof reviews and approvals.

 >[!NOTE]
 >
->The [!DNL Adobe Workfront] mobile app is replacing the [!DNL Workfront Proof] app, which is no longer supported and will be removed entirely with the 23.10 release in October. [!DNL Workfront] customers should now use the [!DNL Adobe Workfront] mobile app for conducting proof reviews and approvals.
+>Hyperlinks in text fields are not supported in the Workfront mobile app.

 For more information on the [!DNL Adobe Workfront] mobile app, review the following articles: